 To submit an LOI, log in to our online portal.
 If you don’t have an account, you will need to first create one, then log in.

 You will be able to preview the LOI form, fill it out, save your work in process, and submit your completed form.
 If your organization has received funding from the Foundation in the past, you will also be able to view past grants.
+If you have any technical questions related to accessing the portal or completing the LOI or other forms, you may contact Deborah Mueller.

 TYPES OF SUPPORT AND GRANT TERMS